|Date of Birth||February 28, 1880|

 With occupation given as mechanic, place of birth as Mill Village, and his wife Louisa in Milton, Queens, Nova Scotia as next of kin, Jack signed his attestation papers with the MD #2 Canadian Army Service Corps Training Depot on 16 March 1917 in Halifax.
 Although initially found medically fit, a short time later it was discovered that Jack had a mitral systolic heart murmur.
 He was discharged from service on 30 April 1917 in Toronto as medically unfit.
 His character was described as exemplary.

-Sadly, according to his obituary, Jack’s wife Louisa died in 1929 although a transcription for the Trinity Cemetery in Liverpool, Nova Scotia gives her year of death as 1939, likely an error.
+Sadly, Jack’s wife Louisa died in 1939 although his later obituary gave the year as 1929.
 At some point after her death Jack moved to northwestern Ontario where he worked as a chef in camps throughout the area.
 Jack died on 20 September 1949 in the Kenora General Hospital.
-At the time of his death he was survived by sons Lorne of Confederation Lake, Borden of Miami, Florida, and Ronald of Vancouver and daughters Ella Costello of Toronto and Mrs ND Finney of Halifax.
-Jack is interred in an unmarked grave in the Lake of the Woods Cemetery in Kenora.
+At the time of his death he was survived by sons Lorne of Confederation Lake, Borden of Miami, Florida, and Ronald of Vancouver and daughters Jean Castello of Toronto and Mrs ND (Gertrude) Phinney of Halifax.
+Jack was interred in an unmarked grave in the Lake of the Woods Cemetery in Kenora, a military marker installed in 2018 by Last Post Fund.
 The Trinity Cemetery transcription also lists a marker for him with his wife Louisa.